-This paper uses of different software involving different data.
-The most popular software is EXCEL, mainly because it's easy availability and low/no cost.
+This paper uses of different software involving different data .The most popular software is EXCEL, mainly because it's easy availability and low/no cost.
 However, it suffers from having inadequate menu and not being able to perform certain statistical tests.
 Instead of EXCEL, instructors prefer SAS, SPSS or MINITAB, mainly because we can do many more statistical tests using these software programs given above.
 SAS and SPSS can handle large data sets, but the disadvantage of SAS and SPSS is that there is a longer learning curve compared to MINITAB or EXCEL.
 Another advantage of SAS and SPSS, they can handle problems with large data sets.
 Utilizing problems with large data sets is very desirable by firms in different industries and what the recruiters are looking for in hiring college graduates in their Business Analytics departments.

-In terms of expenditures, even though SAS and SPSS appear a lot more expensive on the surface, schools can save money by using either SPSS or SAS, if they utilize the resources offered to them by SPSS or SAS.
+In terms of expenditures, even though SAS and SPSS appears lot more expensive on surface, schools can save money by using either SPSS or SAS, if they utilize the resources offered to them by SPSS or SAS.
 Note that software is most desirable, because it is free, however it cannot handle problems with very large data sets.
 However, this should not be a problem in academic/university setting.
 However, when students get their first job in Business Analytics/Business Intelligence, they will be required to use a software program like SPSS or SAS.
 We think they will be better off to be introduced to SPSS or SAS earlier in their career, due to the fairly long learning curve for both software programs.

-Figure 2.
-Analytics, Data Mining, Big Data software used in last two months of a project (KDNuggets, 2012)
+FIGURE 2 Analytics, Data Mining, Big Data software used in last two months of a project (KDNuggets, 2012)

-The primary challenges that academicians/professors face when teaching Business Intelligence (BI) or Business Analytics (BA) stem from a shortage of teaching resources and support, indicating that professors who teach BI or BA lack the following: 1) Data sets; 2) Suitable cases; 3) Suitable textbooks; 4) BA/BI software; 5) Technical support/training.
+The primary challenges that academicians/professors face when teaching Business Intelligence (BI) or Business Analytics (BA) stem from a shortage of teaching resources and support indicates that professors who teach BI or BA lack the following: 1) Data sets; 2) Suitable cases; 3) Suitable textbooks; 4) BA/BI software; 5) Technical support/training.
 The pedagogy issues result from existing content not being shared adequately rather than resources not existing.
 That means instructors are forced to recreate content when teaching BI and BA.

-The most popular software is EXCEL, mainly because it's easy to use and available to students at low/no cost.
+Figure 2 -Business Analytics for Data Mining involving Big Data for Real World Projects. summarizes the use of different software.
+The most popular software is EXCEL, mainly because it's easy availability and low/no cost.
 However, it suffers from having inadequate menu and not being able to perform certain statistical tests.
-Instead of EXCEL, instructors prefer SAS, SPSS or MINITAB, mainly because they can do many more statistical tests using these software programs given above.
+Instead of EXCEL, instructors prefer SAS, SPSS or MINITAB, mainly because we can do many more statistical tests using these software programs given above.
 SAS and SPSS can handle large data sets, but the disadvantage of SAS and SPSS is that there is a longer learning curve compared to MINITAB or EXCEL.
 Another advantage of SAS and SPSS, they can handle problems with large data sets.
 Utilizing problems with large data sets is very desirable by firms in different industries and what the recruiters are looking for in hiring college graduates in their Business Analytics departments.